fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - No new reading

 {% include alert.html class='danger' title='Essay revisions due' text="
-Complete AND COMMIT your edits.
-Please make sure you are following the [revision guide](revision-guide) "%}
+Complete, commit, and create a pull request your edits.
+Please make sure you are following the [revision guide](revision-guide).
+"%}

 {% include alert.html class='info' title='In class' text="